Chris Williams Bio

 Early Life and Background

-Chris Williams was born in Missouri and spent the first 25 years of his life in Kitchener, Ontario, Canada, where his family relocated during his childhood.
-His father served as the director of Counselling Services at the University of Waterloo, and Williams’s upbringing in Kitchener shaped his early education and artistic interests.
+Chris Williams was born in Missouri, United States, and spent the first 25 years of his life in Kitchener, Ontario, Canada.
+His father served as the director of Counselling Services at the University of Waterloo, which influenced Williams’s early exposure to the Canadian academic and cultural environment.
+Growing up in this setting provided him with stable foundations during his formative years before he would embark on his journey in animation.

 Chris Williams Career